onethawt/idaplugins-list/README.md

 * [IDA Extrapass](http://sourceforge.net/projects/idaextrapassplugin/): An IDA Pro Win32 target clean up plug-in by Sirmabus.
 It does essentially four cleaning/fixing steps: Convert stray code section values to "unknown", fix missing "align" blocks, fix missing code bytes, and locate and fix missing/undefined functions.

+* [IDAFuzzy](https://github.com/Ga-ryo/IDAFuzzy): IDAFuzzy is fuzzy searching tool for IDA Pro.
+This tool helps you to find command/function/struct and so on.

 * [idaidle](https://github.com/google/idaidle): idaidle is a plugin for the commercial IDA Pro disassembler that warns users if they leave their instance idling for too long.
 After a predetermined amount of idle time, the plugin first warns and later then saves the current disassemlby database and closes IDA.

 * [IDA Images](https://github.com/rr-/ida-images): Image preview plugin for IDA disassembler.